NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/Package-Restore.md

 ## Command-line restore

-For NuGet 2.6 and earlier, you use the [Install](/ndocs/tools/nuget.exe-cli-reference#install) and point to the `packages.config` file that lists all the dependencies.
+For NuGet 2.6 and earlier, you use the [Install](/ndocs/tools/nuget.exe-cli-reference#install) command and point to the `packages.config` file that lists all the dependencies.

 For NuGet 2.7 and above, use the [Restore](/ndocs/tools/nuget.exe-cli-reference#restore) command to restore all packages in a solution.
 For a given project folder such as `c:\proj\app`, the common variations below each restore the packages: